spatialthoughts/qgis-tutorials/source/docs/3/advanced_raster_analysis.rst

   .. image:: /static/3/advanced_raster_analysis/images/23.png
     :align: center

-24. Use the :guilabel:`identify` tool in the :guilabel:`Attributes Toolbar` to click on the image and inspect the pixel values.
+24. Use the :guilabel:`Identify` tool in the :guilabel:`Attributes Toolbar` to click on the image and inspect the pixel values.
 You will see that the pixel values range from 21-420.
 Each value indicates a transition from one of the 73 source classes to another class.

   .. image:: /static/3/advanced_raster_analysis/images/24.png
     :align: center

-25. Your data download comes with a spreadsheet named ``change_2014_2018_6_lcc.xlsx``.
-This sheet has the matrix that gives more details about each pixel value.
+25. Your data download comes with a spreadsheet named ``lcccodes.xlsx``.
+This sheet has a sheet **03 urban_change_codes** that gives more details about each pixel value.
 We are interested in all pixel values where any 2014 class changed into a 2018 built-up class.
 In the image below, these are highlighted in blue.

   .. image:: /static/3/advanced_raster_analysis/images/25.png
     :align: center